raivathadatta/life_skill/grit-and-growth-mind-set.md

  it is because of my actions that made me fall.
 In the same way, if I achieve, it is also the response of my actions that made me achieve this.

  ## My actions For groth mind set :
- will be very clear about what I want to achieve, and I will break it into smaller and simpler goals with time constraints, and achieve them.
+ Will be very clear about what I want to achieve, and I will break it into smaller and simpler goals with time constraints, and achieve them.
  I will be very carefully observe what I am lacking, what needs to change, what stops me from doing it, and continuously monitor them and remove or change them.